Save a Spot - Most Popular Walking Tour

 Cuartel de Ballaja

 Built between 1854 y 1864 to house Spanish soldiers and their families.
-Today Cuartel Ballaja is a cultural center housing Museo de Las Americas, coffee shops, a restaurant, dance school, and some offices.
+Today Cuartel Ballaja is a cultural center housing Museo de Las Americas, coffee shops, a restaurant, a dance school, and some offices.
 Tel: 787-721-3737

-Part of the San Juan Life is learning to slow down during the daily routine to sit down and relax to a cafe con leche.
-We know you may be eager to continue touring Old San Juan, but as you pass Cuartel de Ballaja, we encourage you take 20 minutes to simply relax and have a cup of coffee, a quesito goes great with it.
+Part of the San Juan Life is learning to slow down during the daily routine to sit down and relax with a cafe con leche.
+We know you may be eager to continue touring Old San Juan, but as you pass Cuartel de Ballaja, we encourage you to take 20 minutes to simply relax and have a cup of coffee, a quesito goes great with it.
 The elegant courtyard gives you a feeling of being in a European country, it is typically quiet since most tourists are busy trying to make it to El Morro and other places.
-Don Ruiz is inside the building on the southeast corner, great quiet spot to admire the architecture of the courtyard.
-Cinema Bar is on North wing, you may enter from the courtyard or through Norzagaray Street.
+Don Ruiz is inside the building on the southeast corner, a great quiet spot to admire the architecture of the courtyard.
+Cinema Bar is on the North wing, you may enter from the courtyard or through Norzagaray Street.

 Museo de Las Americas